 Tacit Networks claims similar performance improvements using their Tacit Cache Server Appliances: Assuming 80ms latency, the simple task of recursively opening subfolders was clocked at 14 minutes, 48 seconds over the WAN, compared to 1.84 seconds over the native LAN.
 With a Tacit cache installed, WAN access time dropped to 1.91 seconds.

 Tacit also claims a feature that its competition does not: coherent multi-site cache operation.
-Loosely translated, that means that means
+Loosely translated, that means that means that multiple sites running multiple caches can simultaneously operate against the same complete data set.

 To date, caching products have largely been used to distribute Web content, says Dan Tanner, analyst at the Aberdeen Group.
 Vendors selling caching products include NetApp and Cisco.